callumrollo/callumrollo.github.io/content/pages/about.md

 ### Things I enjoy talking about

-With varying levels of competence but a universal enthusiasm
+With varying levels of competence but a universal level of enthusiasm

-- Ocean currents
+- Ocean slope currents
+- Cross shelf exchange
 - Standardisation of data processing
 - FOSS in the geosciences
 - The pros/cons of preprints and open peer review
+- Making maps and the relative benefits of various [projections](https://xkcd.com/977/)
 - Perceptually uniform colourmaps
 - Learning languages (human and programming)
-- Climate change
+- Climate breakdown
+- Heterodox economics
 - Rewilding as a method of environmental and social regeneration
 - Traditional forest management
+- Infosec, cryptography, online security, and why you shouldn't blindly follow [links](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
-- Math rock, Irish/Scottish folk, UK hop-hop, music in general
+- Math rock, Irish/Scottish folk, UK hip-hop, music in general
 - Trail cameras for wildlife observation